apiel/zicBox/NOTE.md

 - use string instead of char...

-## Hardware
+## groc

-- TODO make gpio interface run as service

-- TODO gpio interface use config file

-- TODO install file (make setup/prepare and make install ?)
+- TODO make side component to see active encoder function

-- TODO update using makefile?
+- TODO ADSR envelop visualisation instead of encoder2...

 ## zicUi